Highlights

 Where to Watch S.F.
 Trips Festival: An Opening (1966)

-Want to watch 'S.F.
-Trips Festival: An Opening' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or watch the Ben Van Meter-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Set to enjoy 'S.F.
+Trips Festival: An Opening' from the comfort of your living room?
+Finding a streaming service to buy, rent, download, or watch the Ben Van Meter-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'S.F.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'S.F.
 Trips Festival: An Opening' on each platform when they are available.
 Now, before we get into the fundamentals of how you can watch 'S.F.
-Trips Festival: An Opening' right now, here are some particulars about the flick.
+Trips Festival: An Opening' right now, here are some specifics about the flick.

-What, so now you want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "Van Meter had three camera rolls of 7242 Ektachrome EFB, which he fully ran through his camera each day of the 3-day Trips Festival.
 The end result was three 100 ft. rolls of film that each had been triple exposed in-camera, each layer of exposure representing a day of the festival.
 Aside from just two or three necessary structural edits, Ben spliced the three rolls together essentially unedited.
 This was then set to a soundtrack that was achieved in roughly the same manner, via triple layering of sound he recorded throughout the festival; He calls the film “a documentary of the Trips Festival from the point of view of a goldfish in the punch bowl.”
 Preserved by the Academy Film Archive in 2010." .

 'S.F.
 Trips Festival: An Opening' Release Dates